Facial Scar Revision

 When the skin is in the process of recovering from an injury, whether the result of an accident, surgery, a burn, or acne, scarring will occur wherever multiple layers of the skin have been affected.
 Once a scar forms, it is permanent but may be made less visible or relocated surgically.

 With very few exceptions most people are self-conscious about facial scars.
 Some people may also experience diminished functioning of the eyes, mouth, or nose due to scarring.
 If you’ve wondered how facial scar revision could improve your appearance, your self-confidence, or your level of facial functioning, you need to know how scar revision works and what you can expect from this procedure.
-This pamphlet can address many of your and provide you the information to begin considering facial scar revision surgery.
+This web page can address many of your questions and provide you the information to begin considering facial scar revision surgery.

 Successful facial plastic surgery is a result of good rapport between patient and surgeon.
 Trust, based on realistic expectations and exacting medical expertise, develops in the consulting stages before surgery is performed.
 Your surgeon can answer specific questions about your specific needs.